Inexperienced passenger landed plane after pilot knocked unconscious

 As if it were a movie!
-This is how the scene was seen that two passengers of a private flight that made an emergency landing in Florida (United States) had to experience on Tuesday, May 10.
+This is how the scene was seen that two passengers of a private flight that landed in an emergency in Florida (United States) had to live This Tuesday, May 10.

 In the audio broadcast by the American media ‘CNN’, it is possible to hear the communication between the tower and the man who takes control of the aircraft.